University Catalog 2025-2026

 BUSG 4050 Entrepreneurial Hospitality (3)

 Entrepreneurial Hospitality exists at the intersection of the analytical and the creative.
 This course combines the two by challenging students to identify a market deficiency within the service industry and create a new hypothetical business to fulfill or enhance the guest experience.
 Students will combine traditional business strategy, along with the methods and mindsets of design thinking, to prototype three parts of a service business – value proposition and offer, revenue model, and sales channel.
 This course is not for the passive student.
 Lectures are purposefully kept short, giving students ample time for in-class activities including, primary and secondary market research, trend identification, brainstorming sessions, business model construction, prototyping, customer journey mapping, brand identity creation, forecasting sales, and crafting a final pitch deck.
-Entrepreneurial Hospitality encourages students to get out of the classroom and co-create the curriculum under the guidance of their instructor, a resident in-class mentor, and a host of industry professionals to take a deep dive into those areas of the service industry which interest them most.
+Entrepreneurial Hospitality encourages students to get out of the classroom and co-create the curriculum under the guidance of their instructor, a resident in-class mentor, and a host of industry professionals to take a deep dive into those areas of the service industry that interest them most.
 Previously MGMT 4050.
 Students cannot receive credit for both MGMT 4050 and BUSG 4050.
+Sophomore standing or above.

-Prerequisite(s): MGMT 3010.
+Prerequisite(s): MGMT 3200.

 BUSG 4180 The Business of Sports (3)